Ubud: Administration

-Ubud kecamatan/district is made of up the following desa (villages): Kedewatan, Sayan, Singakerta, Peliatan, Mas, Lodtunduh, Petulu, and Ubud itself.
+Ubud kecamatan/district is made up of the following desa (villages): Kedewatan, Sayan, Singakerta, Peliatan, Mas, Lodtunduh, Petulu, Padang tegal, and Ubud itself.

 Nature

 The Mandala Suci Wenara Wana is known to Westerners as the Ubud Monkey Forest.
 The grounds contain an active temple and are located near the southern end of Monkey Forest Street.
 This protected area houses the Pura Dalem Agung Padangtegal, and as of June 2017, approximately 750 crab-eating macaques (Macaca fascicularis) monkeys live there.

-The Campuhan Ridge Walk is a hill in nearby Campuhan, from where one can see two rivers, Tukad Yeh Wos Kiwa, and Tukad Yeh Wos Tengen, merge.
-A one-meter wide paved-block track runs about two kilometers to the top of the hill which is a popular spot to watch the sunset.
+The Campuhan Ridge Walk is a hill in nearby Campuhan, from where one can see two rivers, Tukad Yeh Wos Kiwa and Tukad Yeh Wos Tengen, merge.
+A one-meter-wide paved-block track runs about 2 kilometers to the top of the hill, a popular spot to watch the sunset.

-Goa Gajah: Also known as the Elephant Cave, Goa Gajah is an archaeological site with intricate carvings and a tranquil meditation cave.
+Goa Gajah, also known as the Elephant Cave, features intricate carvings and a tranquil meditation cave.

 Tegunungan Waterfall is one of the highest waterfalls in the Ubud area of Bali.
-With a height of more than 40 meters from the ground, this waterfall is surrounded by green scenery.
+At more than 40 meters high, this waterfall is surrounded by green scenery.